Jetton processing

 Message 2''

-payee's jetton wallet -> Sender.
+.
 Excess message body.
-Only sent if any ton coins are left after paying the fees.
+This is sent only if there are remaining Toncoin after paying the fees.
 Contains the following data:

-How to send Jetton transfers with comments and notifications
+How to send jetton transfers with comments and notifications

 This transfer require some ton coins for fees and transfer notification message.